mikaelvesavuori/dorametrix/README.md

 ## Ideas for improvements

-- Create test data
+- Create test data functionality/script
 - Add more tests
 - Higher type coverage
 - The time format `DD:HH:MM:SS` is logically limited to 99 days - but is this a real problem?
-- Authorization when adding events?
 - Alarms for failures

 ---